By Inigo Mato

 Growth Levers

-- Integration of multi-modal prank inputs to increase replayability
+- Integration of multi-modal prank tools could increase replayability to match peer-level engagement.

 Market Threats